devseme/Ghana-Akan-Naming-website/README.md

 Akan names are derived from Ghanian culture.Children are given their first names as a 'day name'.This name corresponds to the day of the week in which they were born.
 ## Setup/Installation Requirements
 * [Fork my code](https://github.com/devseme/Ghana-Akan-Naming-website.git) on your terminal and run the project in your files and code editor.
-* Also run my deployed project at[Deloyed-page](https://devseme.github.io/Ghana-Akan-Naming-website/)
+* Also run my deployed project at [Deloyed-page](https://devseme.github.io/Ghana-Akan-Naming-website/)
 ## BEHAVIOURAL DRIVEN DEVELOPMENT
 1.Form displays in which a user enters date and gender.